-Stoney Middleton is an interesting and pretty village, much of which might be missed by those who drive swiftly through it on the A623.
-Those who take the time to detour away from the main road with its dark, overhanging cliffs will be rewarded with a wealth of beautiful buildings, little lanes lined with stone cottages, a very unusual octagonal church, and even a little brook running through the streets.
+Stoney Middleton is an interesting and pretty village in the Derbyshire Peak District, much of which might be missed by those who drive swiftly through it on the A623.
+Those who take the time to detour away from the main road with its dark, overhanging cliffs, however, will be rewarded with a wealth of beautiful buildings, little lanes lined with stone cottages, a very unusual octagonal church, and even a little brook running through the streets.

 In the 17th Century the residents of Stoney Middleton were instrumental in helping their neighbours in the village of Eyam, which was affected by the Great Plague in 1665-1666.
 The villagers of Eyam relied on those in Stoney Middleton to bring them food and essential supplies every day, in exchange for money soaked in vinegar left at the Boundary Stone between the two villages.

 In the 15th Century a stone chapel was constructed at the crossroads of tracks between Stoney Middleton, Eyam and Grindleford.
 The tower still survives and is now part of St Martin’s Church.
 The church has a very unusual octagonal nave dating back to 1759, the oldest of only two in Britain.

 In the centre of the village is the beautiful Middleton Hall, a private manor house.
 This was once the home of Thomas Denman, Britain’s Lord Chief Justice in 1832.
 Denman also owned built the building opposite, known locally as the Roman Baths.
 This is actually a 19th Century bath house built over a natural thermal hot spring which heats the water to a constant 18 degrees Celsius.
 The Bath House provided two baths – one for ladies and one for gentlemen – separated by a wall.
 Each bath measured 3m x 4m and was 1.5m deep.
 The waters were believed to have healing powers.